Prohibited Turn – Disobey Sign Traffic Tickets

 These and other questions help OTT Legal Services to win your traffic ticket.

 The prosecutor is a trained professional who represents the interests of the municipality; their job is to get a conviction against the driver.
-Most Prosecutors are extremely fair individuals however they are not there to help you.
-OTT Legal is there to win your traffic ticket for you!
+Most Prosecutors are extremely fair individuals however they are not there to help you, that’s our job.

 Prohibited Turn Traffic Tickets – What the Law Says